 The layers of the scalp contain highly vascularized and complex structures.
 Emissary veins play a vital role in facilitating venous communication between the pterygoid venous plexus within the infratemporal fossa and the cavernous sinus within the middle cranial fossa.
 The pterygoid venous plexus is a rich venous network, directing blood flow to the maxillary vein and the retromandibular vein posteriorly and into the ophthalmic veins and the anterior facial vein anteriorly.

-Tributaries of the pterygoid venous plexus include the sphenopalatine vein, pterygoid vein, masseteric vein, middle meningeal veins, inferior ophthalmic vein, greater palatine vein, alveolar vein, buccal vein, and the deep temporal vein.
+Tributaries of the pterygoid venous plexus include the sphenopalatine vein, pterygoid vein, masseteric vein, middle meningeal vein, inferior ophthalmic vein, greater palatine vein, alveolar vein, buccal vein, and the deep temporal vein.
 Blood can flow from the pterygoid venous plexus into the cavernous sinus through the bridge created by emissary veins.
-Major tributaries of the cavernous sinus include the superficial middle cerebral vein, the sphenoparietal sinus, the superior ophthalmic vein, inferior ophthalmic vein, and the middle meningeal vein.
+Major tributaries of the cavernous sinus include the superficial middle cerebral vein, the sphenoparietal sinus, the superior ophthalmic vein, the inferior ophthalmic vein, and the middle meningeal vein.
 Emissary veins also drain into diploic veins, located between the internal and external layers of compact bone within the skull.

 The emissary veins also facilitate the cooling of the brain during periods of increased temperature.
 While in the upright position, warm blood rises and is allowed to leave the intracranial structures and enter the extracranial circulation via their emissary passages.
 Upon reaching the extracranial circulation, the blood cools by evaporation occurring on the surfaces of the head.
 Under normal physiologic conditions, blood typically flows through the emissary veins in an extracranial to intracranial direction.
 However, due to the valveless nature of these vessels, the direction of blood flow may be reversed to equalize elevated intracranial pressures resulting from traumatic brain injury, cerebral congestion, jugular vein obstruction, and similar pathologies.